-I hear so many women and families make comments such as
+I hear so many pregnant mums and families make comments

 “I’m just going to go with the flow!”
 “The midwives and doctors are the professionals, they’ll tell me what to do!” “ It’s natural so what do I have to know anything about it for?”

 There are some good points to these comments, however, there are also a number of issues with this kind of attitude towards your birth.
 So what are they?

 Going with the flow is a great way to stay relaxed, enjoy and not get too worried about complications, HOWEVER, the problem with this attitude and comment is that it can hide a multitude of fear.
 It is like going into an exam with a relaxed attitude but having not studied, that is great to begin with but it is not long into the exam that you are going to start to stress, tense and start to understand and experience more pain than the other students.

 The midwives and doctors in hospitals are professionals, they are the “experts” of birth, but not the expert in you or your family, not your history, not your body, the only person that is the best judge, the best expert of your experience is you.
 If you don’t have all the facts, if you don’t know the questions to ask, then how are you going to know that you are in fact making the best call?
 The best decision for your baby and yourself?

 As for “birth is natural so why do I need antenatal classes?”

 When was the last time you heard a positive birth story?
 When was the last time you had a complete conversation about positive birth with someone?
 Someone who truly understood what was going on?
 Who do you know that has had a positive birth where they felt in tune with their instincts, their intuition and they followed it?
 Birth is a life event, it is not a medical event, however, for many women they don’t know how to experience birth as a life event as opposed to a medical event.
 Many women struggle to get in tune with their internal monitors, their internal judgement and rely on the external environment to tell them what they are or are not feeling.